pomber/the-x-in-mdx/captions.md

 Markdown has this clean syntax that makes you want to use it for everything
 12 –> 17.1
-And that's why we have MDX, an extension that lets us put more stuff on it
+And that's also why we have MDX, now we can put more things on Markdown
 31.4 –> 34
 In this talk,
-we are going to see how flexible is MDX
+we are going to see how flexible MDX is
 34 –> 39
-How it can be used for any kind of content and any kind of layout
+And how to use it for any kind of content and any kind of layout
 ```